Exafunction/CodeiumVisualStudio/docs/using.md

 </p>

 ## Explain Code block
-Right-click anywhere the code block you would like Codeium to explain, there will be a **Codeium: Explain Code block** in the context menu.
+Right-click anywhere the code block you would like Windsurf to explain, there will be a **Windsurf: Explain Code block** in the context menu.

 <p align="center">
   <image src="images/using_explain_code_block.png"/>
 </p>

-If you right-click on a function, you will see **Codeium: Explain Function** instead.
+If you right-click on a function, you will see **Windsurf: Explain Function** instead.

 <p align="center">
   <image src="images/using_explain_function.png"/>
 </p>

 ## Refactor Code block
-Much like the [Explain Code block](#explain-code-block) feature, right-click anywhere the code block you would like Codeium to refactor, there will be a **Codeium: Refactor Code block** in the context menu.
+Much like the [Explain Code block](#explain-code-block) feature, right-click anywhere the code block you would like Windsurf to refactor, there will be a **Windsurf: Refactor Code block** in the context menu.

 <p align="center">
   <image src="images/using_refactor_code_block.png"/>